-Curves • Grades in this course

-and dedication, everyone in the class could receive an 'A'.
+CURVES • Grades in this course are not based on any form of curve.
+This means that with sufficient focus and dedication, everyone in the class could receive an 'A'.
 By the same token, with sufficient procrastination and lack of discipline, everyone in the class could receive an 'F' instead.
 See Section 1D below for information regarding curving of the lowest exam.

-Grades • The grading scale is given in Table 3.
-A grade of 'C' (or better) is required to continue onto Chem 1B.
+GRADES • The grading scale is given in Table 3.
+A grade of 'C' (or better) is required to pass Chem 1A.